 Captain Shawn Crawford

-Florida Sportfishing Outfitters offers fishing charter boat services in the Tampa, Florida, area.
+Florida Sportfishing Outfitters offers guided fishing charter boat services in the Tampa, Florida, area.
 Enjoy a fishing charter in both shallow and deep waters aboard a customized Privateer® boat led by Captain Shawn Crawford.
 As a sixth-generation Floridian, Captain Crawford believes that 10 percent of the fishermen catch 90 percent of the fish.

 Captain Crawford has more than 27 years of experience, and has earned many clients through the word of mouth.
 He gives seminars throughout the year, and teaches the finer points of fishing.
 He knows just about everything there is to know about the waters around Tampa Bay, like Longboat Key!